tw1zr99/efym.net/content/posts/stateless-authelia-in-kubernetes/index.md

 ├── kustomization.yaml
 ├── middleware.yaml
 ├── namespace.yaml
-├── sealedsecret.yaml
+├── secret.yaml
 └── service.yaml
 ```

-I use Kustomize and ArgoCD to deploy all my manifests and Helm charts.
+I use Kustomize and Flux to deploy all my manifests and Helm charts.
 I will briefly touch on my usage of Kustomize here but details about those two things are out of scope for this article.
 Maybe I'll expand on the topics in another one.

 ### 1.1.
 Create a namespace